 Hansen travels to Hong Kong following his original visit to China in 1937.
 Initially, he spends much of his time roaming the commercial districts, giving a sense of tourism side of Hong Kong.
 Immediately following, he spends several minutes focusing on the skyline and captures footage of locations on the outskirts of the city.
 Hansen then spends the rest of the evening eating at a local cuisine and attending a show.
 For the remainder of his trip, Hansen shifts his attention from Hong Kong's tourist areas to the residential districts, fishing docks, and rural farming.

 Hansen is an American filmmaker.

 16mm; silent films; color film; Kodachrome (TM) (1200 ft) 00:33:49.

 Under copyright (US)

 Use: This work is available from the UC San Diego Library.
 This digital copy of the work is intended to support research, teaching, and private study.

 Constraint(s) on Use: This work is protected by the U.S. Copyright Law (Title 17, U.S.C.).
-Use of this work beyond that allowed by "fair use" requires written permission of the UC Regents.
-Permission may be obtained from the UC San Diego Libraries department having custody of the work (http://libraries.ucsd.edu/locations/arts/).
-Responsibility for obtaining permissions and any use and distribution of this work rests exclusively with the user and not the UC San Diego Libraries.
+Use of this work beyond that allowed by “fair use” requires written permission of the UC Regents.
+Permission may be obtained from the UC San Diego Library program having custody of the work.
+Responsibility for obtaining permissions and any use and distribution of this work rests exclusively with the user and not the UC San Diego Library.

 - Digital Object Made Available By